Akuli/math-tutorial/getting-started.md

 Note that the y axis goes up in math so higher means bigger, but in programming it's usually upside down.

-This will have something to do with sine and cosine.
+Our problem has something to do with sine and cosine.
 The unit circle is a circle with radius 1 placed in the middle of the xy plane.
-Here's a picture that shows:
+Here's a picture that shows what sine and cosine are:

 ![unit circle](https://upload.wikimedia.org/wikipedia/commons/thumb/8/8f/Unit_circle.svg/352px-Unit_circle.svg.png)

-This is really quite simple: the y coordinate is ![math:\sin t][] and the x coordinate is ![math:\cos t][].
+This is really quite simple: the x coordinate is ![math:\cos t][] and the y coordinate is ![math:\sin t][].
 But the radius of the unit circle is 1 instead of our 10, so we need to multiply everything by 10 to scale it up.
 We get this:

 ```python
 player.x += 10*cos(60)